Skip to main content

 5. Use structured outputs: For guaranteed JSON schema compliance

-6. TEE for sensitive data: Use Phala confidential models for PII extraction
+6. TEE for sensitive data: Use confidential (is_tee) models for PII extraction

 Always validate and sanitize function arguments before execution.
 Even with structured outputs, implement defensive programming.